croaky/blog/articles/restricted-postgres-access-render-crunchy.md

-# Restricted Postgres Access Between Render and Crunchy Bridge
+# Restricted Postgres access between Render and Crunchy Bridge

 I recently migrated a Ruby on Rails app from Heroku's Common Runtime and Heroku Postgres to [Render and Crunchy Bridge](/webstack).